Selling a House Privately in Victoria

 - advertising the property

 - negotiating the price

 - providing the contract of sale with the vendor’s statement attached and arranging for it to be signed

 You will need to prepare a vendor’s statement (also known as a section 32) and contract of sale, by either:

-- using a ‘do-it-yourself’ conveyancing kit from the Information Victoria Bookshop.
-This includes the contract of sale and vendor’s statement
+- using a ‘do-it-yourself’ conveyancing kit that includes a contract of sale and vendor’s statement

 - engaging a conveyancer or legal practitioner to prepare the documentation for you.